 Remember to periodically add a small amount of apple cider vinegar to their food as well, this will prevent many of the ailments common to the breed.
 Otherwise, provide normal layer feed, and the Plymouth Rock chicken will peck at it when he or she needs nutrients.

 Keep in mind that the Plymouth Rock will need ample room to satisfy his curiosity regarding his surroundings.
-He will also need a safe coop for nesting.
+He will also need a safe chicken coop for nesting.
 The hens will need a private nesting box room.
 Provide a number of perches so the chicken can roost at night and sleep.